Deciding How To Pay For Your Solar Panel System

 Purchasing Your System

 When you purchase your solar system, you are the owner.
 As such, you are able to take advantage of Federal, State, and Utility incentives to help lower your net cost.
-For instance, at the Federal level, the Federal Investment Tax Credit (ITC) gives you a 26% tax credit for going solar.
-This amount will drop to 22% in 2023 and is currently set to expire in 2024 for homeowners.
+For instance, at the Federal level, the Federal Investment Tax Credit (ITC) gives you a 30% tax credit for going solar.
+This amount will drop to 26% in 2033, then to 22% in 2034, as is set to expire in 2035 for homeowners.